Should Using a Robo-Adviser Be a No-(Human)-Brainer?

 It can be hard to find an adviser to work with if you have a small portfolio.
 Not a problem for the bots!

 Financial advisers have touted the advantages of professional modern portfolio theory based money management for years.
 Using a computer-driven algorithm with automatic rebalancing helps investors stay invested and grow toward their goals.
 At least, that has been the general experience when using the system through advisers.
 More on this in the “cons” section.

-Personal Capital gives you access to your asset allocation, connection with human advisers, and a robo-portfolio if you sign up for their paid services.
+Personal Capital gives you access to your asset allocation, connection with human advisers, and a robo-portfolio if you sign up for its paid services.

 The consumer defines his or her goals, timeframes, investment, contributions, and risk tolerance.
 The machine takes over from there.
-You are not picking one fund over another and sweating out the decision – the robot has you covered.
+You’re not picking one fund over another and sweating out the decision — the robot has you covered.